-With an external modern installed, the Modern Ring-on function will allow your system to power-on to respond to incoming calls.
+With an external modem installed, the Modem Ring-on function will allow your system to power-on to respond to incoming calls.
 By default, the "Resume on Ring" field is Disabled.
 To use this function, please follow the steps below.